 Threats

 There has also been an issue with monk seals being killed on purpose.
-The coastlines at which they nurture their young are at risk due to degradation from cyclones and rising seas on the low-lying islands where they reside.
+The coastlines at which these marine mammal nurture their young ones are at risk due to degradation from cyclones and rising seas on the low-lying islands where they reside.

 Facts about the Hawaiian Monk Seal